acreegan/lung_modelling/docs/app.rst

 **derivative_directory** refers to the name of the directory in which to place generated data.

+**pooled_derivative_directory** refers to the name of the directory in which to place data generated from two or more samples combined into a single output file.

 **directory_index_glob** refers to a glob used to find a pre-built directory index of the dataset if it exists.